Lamercho/trio-docs/docs/Configuration/Devices.md

 #### Hints
 The watchface will not display information after another has been used.
 In that case you have to de-install the Trio watchface and re-install it.
 No similar side effects for the datafield.

+If your watch is not listed in the Release section just ask for it in the Garmin channel.